Dimers and Imaginary geometry: Continuum windings and GFF

 For the other terms, recall that conditionally on $A$, $ h_{\text{GFF}}$ is just a free field in $D'$ with variance $1/\chi^2$ and with Dirichlet boundary condition plus a harmonic function.
 Recall that the variance of a GFF integrated against a test function is given by an integral of the Green's function in the domain.
 Also recall that the Green's function is conformally invariant.
 In particular if $g_z$ is the conformal map from $D'$ to $\D$ sending $z$ to $0$ and $1$ to $1$, using the explicit formula for the Green's function in the unit disc, we have

 Plugging in the variance formula derived in \cref{cor:wind_var} and since $\chi = 1/\sqrt{2}$,

 By a change of variable $y=g_z(w)$,

-As in \cref{cor:wind_var}, we are going to estimate the integral on two domains, $B_\delta = \{|z|<1-\delta\}$ and $B'_\delta := \D \setminus B_\delta$.
+As in \cref{cor:wind_var}, we are going to estimate the integral on two domains, $B_\delta = \{|y|<1-\delta\}$ and $B'_\delta := \D \setminus B_\delta$.
 Recall that by the choice of $\delta$, $G(0,y)+2\log1/|y|<\ve$ if $y \in B'_\delta$.
 Hence

-To estimate the integral in $B_\delta$, notice that $|(g_z^{-1})'(y)| = R(g_z^{-1}(y), D')/R(y,D)<\eta/\delta$ if $y \in B_\delta$, by Koebe's 1/4 theorem.
+To estimate the integral in $B_\delta$, notice that $|(g_z^{-1})'(y)| = R(g_z^{-1}(y), D')/R(y,\D)<\eta/\delta$ if $y \in B_\delta$, by Koebe's 1/4 theorem.
 Hence

 The integral on the right hand side is finite via the bound \cref{lem:log_div}.
-After bounding the integral over $w$, we bound the integral over $z$ by $\|f\|_\infty$ times the area.
+After bounding the integral over $w$, it remains to bound the integral over $z$ in \eqref{eq:23} by $\|f\|_\infty$ times the area.
 This completes the proof since we can choose $\eta$ such that $\eta/\delta <\ve$ where $\ve$ is arbitrary. \end{proof}